-Thanks to the availability of high-quality craft spirits from local and global sources, the cocktail craze is booming -- especially right here, in Grand Rapids.
-Restaurants, distilleries and other craft beverage makers throughout the city serve up a dazzling lineup of classic and creative alcohol combinations.
-For a true cocktail bar experience, where drinks and conversation flow into the wee hours – and food menus are limited or non-existent – check out these popular destinations.
+Thanks to the availability of high-quality craft spirits from local and global sources, the cocktail craze is booming in Grand Rapids.
+Restaurants, distilleries and other craft beverage makers all over the city and region serve up a dazzling lineup of classic and creative alcohol combinations.
+We asked our social media followers to tell us their favorite local cocktail places and they responded with a diverse mix of bars, taprooms and restaurants.
+Check out these popular destinations, listed in order of most mentions.

 Buffalo Traders Lounge's drink menu is a mixture of prohibition, pre-prohibition, and classic cocktails.